starchyunderscore/w11-nonadmin-utils/README.md

 ## Beta features

-These are features are in the release, but do not work entirely as intended.
+These are features are in the release, but do not work entirely as intended or are not properly tested.

-- [x] Uninstall programs (Some programs may need admin to uninstall, Will not uninstall the built in apps.
-Use something like [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) to do that)
+- [ ] Uninstall programs (Will not uninstall most apps, some of them require admin to uninstall, some of them are system apps, Use something like [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) to uninstall those (requires admin))
-- [x] Install [lapce](https://github.com/lapce/lapce) (Needs visual c++)
+- [ ] Install [lapce](https://github.com/lapce/lapce) (Won't work in my VM, though thats likely a [program issue](https://github.com/lapce/lapce/issues/2143), The only other computer I can test on already has visual studio c++ installed, so I can't test if including the DLLs works properly for machines that don't)

 ## Alpha features